Sensor Attack Detection Method for Encrypted State Observers: Introduction

 Then, we develop a Learning With Errors (LWE) (\cite{Rege09}) based homomorphic encryption scheme that enables the designed observer to operate over encrypted data while automatically disclosing the residue signal.
 The key idea is to modify the standard LWE based scheme by leveraging the zero-dynamics of the observer, so that the ``masking term'' of the encrypted residue, which conceals the underlying message, is enforced to remain identically zero.
 This mechanism was first introduced in our previous work (\cite{JangLeej}) for single-input single-output (SISO) systems.
 To accommodate our multi-input multi-output observer handling arbitrary sparse sensor attacks, as a conference version, we extend the scheme to the multi-input single-output (MISO) case and apply it repeatedly to each output channel, making it applicable to general multi-input multi-output systems.
-We provide a security analysis showing that the proposed scheme does not compromise the security of the standard LWE based scheme beyond the intentional disclosure of the residue signal.
+The proposed scheme is secure in the sense that it does not compromise the security of the standard LWE based scheme beyond the intentional disclosure of the residue signal.